pooshans/SparkRDD/README.md

 ###### Introduction:
-This is basically implementing the the exposed API's which Spark RDD extends.
+This is basically implementing the exposed API's which Spark RDD extends.
 Spark provides plug-in facility of external custom datasource model into Spark Resilient Distributed Datasets (RDD) ecosystem which we basically have incorporated through this implementation.

 ###### Installation guidelines.
 1. Clone the project.